Paschal Donohoe: President of the Eurogroup

-On 9 July 2020, Donohoe was elected as President of the Eurogroup, succeeding Mário Centeno, taking office on 13 July 2020.
+On 9 July 2020, Donohoe was elected as President of the Eurogroup, succeeding Mário Centeno to take office on 13 July 2020.
 Donohoe is considered to have performed well as President of the Eurogroup by his European peers.

-Donohue's term as President was initially due to expire in January 2023.
+Donohoe's term as president was initially due to expire in January 2023.
 However, under the coalition agreement reached by Fianna Fáil, Fine Gael and the Green Party, Micheál Martin was due to resign as Taoiseach and be replaced by Leo Varadkar in December 2022, with Martin becoming Tánaiste in place of Varadkar.
-As part of this change of Taoiseach, a wider cabinet reshuffle was expected, with Michael McGrath of Fianna Fáil expected to become Minister for Finance in place of Donohue, and Donohue assuming McGrath's role as Minister for Public Expenditure and Reform.
-This would mean that McGrath, as Minister for Finance, would attend Eurogroup meetings on behalf of Ireland instead of Donohue.
-Despite this, the Irish Government announced in November 2022 its intention to nominate Donohoe for a second term as President of the Eurogroup, which, if such Donohoe was re-elected as President, would result in two Irish ministers attending Eurogroup meetings; Donohoe would attend as President of the Eurogroup (despite no longer being the national finance minister) and McGrath would attend on behalf of Ireland as Minister for Finance.
+As part of this change of Taoiseach, a wider cabinet reshuffle was expected, with Michael McGrath of Fianna Fáil expected to become Minister for Finance in place of Donohoe, and Donohoe assuming McGrath's role as Minister for Public Expenditure and Reform.
+This would mean that McGrath, as Minister for Finance, would attend Eurogroup meetings on behalf of Ireland instead of Donohoe.
+Despite this, in November 2022, the Irish Government announced its intention to nominate Donohoe for a second term as President of the Eurogroup.
+If Donohoe was re-elected as president, this would result in two Irish ministers attending Eurogroup meetings; Donohoe attending as President of the Eurogroup (despite no longer being the national finance minister) and McGrath on behalf of Ireland as Minister for Finance.

 On 5 December 2022, Donohoe was re-elected as President of the Eurogroup, beginning his second term on 13 January 2023.
+On June 2025 he put forward again his candidacy to the Eurogroup Presidency, together with Carlos Cuerpo and Rimantas Šadžius.

 Personal life

 Donohoe married British-born Justine Davey in 2001.
-They have two children, a son and a daughter, and live in Phibsborough.
+They have two children, a son and a daughter, whereby they live in Phibsborough.

 Other

-Donohoe regularly writes book reviews for The Irish Times, as well as for other publications.
+Donohoe regularly writes book reviews for The Irish Times and other publications.